ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

  - /learn/publishing-packages-to-ballerina-central
 ---

+Dependencies used in a package are Ballerina library packages.
+A library package can be created with the `bal new` command.

 ## Creating a Library Package

 Execute the `bal new -t lib` command to create a new library package.